 flush decked vessel has the same meaning as in NSCV Subsection C6A.

 ICLL means the International Convention on Load Lines, done at London on 5 April 1966, as amended from time to time.

-load line length (LLL) has the same meaning as 'length' in Regulation 3 of the ICLL. least moulded depth (D) has the same meaning as given in the ICLL.
+load line length (L{LL}) has the same meaning as 'length' in Regulation 3 of the ICLL.